Information for students and whānau

 - You will still be able to complete your studies and training through EIT.

-- You can continue enrolling at EIT as you normally would in 2019 and 2020.
+- You can continue enrolling at EIT as you normally would.

 - You will be able to complete any study or training you start.